Avisaíl García

-Avisaíl Antonio García Yaguarin ([aβisa'il]; born June 12, 1991) is a Venezuelan professional baseball right fielder for the Miami Marlins of Major League Baseball (MLB).
-He previously played in MLB for the Detroit Tigers, Chicago White Sox, Tampa Bay Rays and Milwaukee Brewers.
+Avisaíl Antonio García Yaguarin ([aβisa'il]; born June 12, 1991) is a Venezuelan professional baseball right fielder who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Detroit Tigers, Chicago White Sox, Tampa Bay Rays, Milwaukee Brewers, and Miami Marlins.
+He signed with the Tigers as a non-drafted free agent in 2007.
 He made his major league debut in 2012.